khale/academic-kickstart/content/authors/nicholas-wanninger/_index.md

   url: "https://nickw.io"

 # Short bio (displayed in user profile at end of posts)
-bio: 4th year undergraduate at IIT
+bio: now PhD student at Northwestern University

 # List each interest with a dash
 interests: